Car Camping in a Kia Soul

 Sandpaper - to smooth out the handle and the edges (this is why I skipped using foam, but may add it later)

 I have yet to purchase the air mattress, but I wanted to share this tutorial because I had so much fun making the base!
 I will definitely post an update when I make my first trip.
+I might even add a Kia Soul Tent, to expand my comfort.
 Thanks for reading and Seize Eternity!